sujith-eag/Learning_Journey/C/K&R_book/Chapter_1.md

 }
 ```

-first part is done once, second part is the condition that is checked each iteration, and last is re-initialization step.
+First part is done once, second part is the condition that is checked each iteration, and last is re-initialization step.

-while and for loops are in-determinant loops structure because they must be read closely to make sure they are properly constructed and not unintentionally a "infinite loop".
+While and for loops are in-determinant loops structure because they must be read closely to make sure they are properly constructed and not unintentionally a "infinite loop".

 `for` loop in python and `foreach` in PHP are determinant loops.
 They iterate over all of the elements in a collection which is not finite.